-Now in its sixth year, National Youth Dance Company returns to Sadler’s Wells with the premiere of a new work created by the 2017-18 guest artistic director Sharon Eyal.
+In its sixth year, NYDC returned to Sadler’s Wells to premiere a new work created by 2017-18 guest artistic director Sharon Eyal.